keppy/keppy/README.md

-### 🧮 Welcome friend
+### Welcome

 I'm currently working on WorldEnder.ai; an interactive RAG system about the apocalypse.
 Through this project we will learn just how far we can push RAG in a fun (read: slightly concerning) direction!

+I publish my findings at [keppylab.com](https://www.keppylab.com)

+Smooth sailing ⛵

 <!--
 **keppy/keppy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.